Bangladesh: Deforestation leaves Rohingya refugees vulnerable | DW | 30.07.2021

 Landslides and flash floods cost numerous lives in the Cox's Bazar refugee camp — the world's largest — in Bangladesh every year.
-Experts think indiscriminate deforestation and hill cutting are to blame.
+Experts say indiscriminate deforestation and hill cutting are to blame.

 Days of heavy rainfall have pelted the Rohingya refugee camps in southern Bangladesh, destroying dwellings and sending thousands of people to live with extended families or in communal shelters.